SUMMER JOB INFORMATION AND INSTRUCTIONS:

 All eligibility decisions are made by PHEAA.
 For questions about eligibility, call PHEAA at 1-800-692-7392.
 You will be prompted to access "Special Programs" and "Work Study" before you can speak with someone.

-Students will earn $10.00 per hour and may work up to 480 hours during th summer between May 4 and August 8.
+Students will earn $10.00 per hour and may work up to 480 hours during the summer between May 3 and August 7.